surveyjs/survey-analytics/docs/overview.md

 It works with `survey-core` to interpret SurveyJS form questions and match collected response data to suitable visualizations.

 Chart rendering is provided through an interchangeable chart adapter.
-Chart.js is used by default, while dedicated package entry points enable Plotly.js or ApexCharts.
+Chart.js is used by default, while dedicated package entry points enable Plotly.js.

 Additional optional modules provide data-table functionality and server-side aggregation for specialized scenarios.